speechbrain/speechbrain/recipes/WSJ0Mix/separation/README.md

 # Results

+You can listen to example results on the test set of WSJ0-2/3Mix with SepFormer through this [page](https://sourceseparationresearch.com/static/sepformer_example_results/sepformer_results.html).

 Here are the SI - SNRi results (in dB) on the test set of WSJ0-2/3 Mix with SepFormer:

 | | SepFormer, WSJ0-2Mix |